 The PGY1 pharmacy residency program at Mease Countryside Hospital in Safety Harbor, Florida is designed to provide 12 full and consecutive months in a wide variety of acute care settings.
-Designated by IBM as a Top 100 Hospital in 2018, Mease Countryside is a 311 bed, non-for-profit community hospital that has been certified by The Joint Commission as a primary stroke center.
+Mease Countryside is a 387-bed, non-for-profit community hospital that has been certified by The Joint Commission as a primary stroke center.
+Our award-winning facility features multiple Centers of Excellence including women and children’s services, heart, cancer, neurosciences and orthopedics.
+The department of pharmacy consists of over 40 team members with expertise in a variety of fields including several medical specializations, infectious disease, oncology/hematology, critical care, emergency medicine, transition of care, and therapeutic policy.

 The Mease Countryside Hospital PGY1 Pharmacy Residency